Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool precomputes and caches symbol embeddings for semantic/hybrid search, distinguishing it from the lazy computation that happens on first query.
-It is specific and differentiates from sibling tools like reindex.
+The description clearly states the tool precomputes and caches symbol embeddings for semantic/hybrid search, distinguishing it from lazy computation on first query.
+The verb 'embed_repo' aptly describes the action on the repo's embeddings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.